Textualize/textual/docs/guide/CSS.md

     --8<-- "docs/examples/guide/dom3.py"
     ```

 We've added a Container to our DOM which (as the name suggests) is a container for other widgets.
 The container has a number of other widgets passed as positional arguments which will be added as the children of the container.
-Not all widgets accept child widgets in this way; for instance the Button widget doesn't need any children.
+Not all widgets accept child widgets in this way; for instance a Button widget doesn't need any children.

 Here's the DOM created by the above code: